 The Partnership's net income and cash flows are subject to volatility stemming from changes in commodity prices and interest rates.
 To reduce the volatility of our cash flows, the Partnership has entered into derivative financial instruments related to a portion of its equity volumes to manage the purchase and sales prices of commodities.
-We are exposed to the credit risk of the Partnership's counterparties in these derivative financial instruments.
+We are exposed to the credit risk of certain of the Partnership's counterparties in these derivative financial instruments.
+The Partnership's futures contracts have limited credit risk since they are cleared through an exchange and are settled daily.
 We also monitor NGL inventory levels with a view to mitigating losses related to downward price exposure.